Originally designed as an internal project, the famous team communications tool we now know as Slack was never meant to see the light of day.

 By continuously expanding its network of third-party integrations, Slack boosts its discoverability through app selections AND increases functionality in the eyes of its users.

-Now, when startups sign up for company Slack groups and accounts, they can easily spot a dozen of apps that they’re already using or are looking to use.
+Now, when startups sign up for company Slack groups and accounts, they can easily spot a dozen apps that they’re already using or are looking to use.

 Slack also hired Google and Twitter alumnus April Underwood to oversee all its API integration.
 Here are some of the notable insights from Fast Company’s article: